pattern-lab/patternlab-node/.github/CONTRIBUTING.md

 Feature branches may target either `dev` and/or `dev-3.0` and should be updated regularly.

 Long running branches should only target the latest version of Pattern Lab, currently `dev-3.0`, and may be lagging behind a lot.

+If you have any questions or you would like to help, feel free to ask on [our Gitter.im](https://gitter.im/pattern-lab/node-team)